What 3 vital lessons can every business in the Leisure & Tourism sector learn from the Casual Dining Crunch?

-Oversaturation and over-expansion are also almost certainly contributory causes as too much choice can often be as off putting to a potential customer as over pricing.
+Oversaturation and over-expansion are also almost certainly contributory causes.
+This comes from too much choice often being as off putting to a potential customer as over pricing.

 Stefan Chomka, editor of Restaurant magazine, thinks it’s likely to be a combination of all of these factors and more:

 “There are several things in play that, when they come together, is like a house of cards collapsing.
 First, there’s the oversaturation.
 Byron expanded rapidly, Pizza Express kept adding as did Nando’s and Zizzi … there are just too many restaurants.
 Simultaneously, food costs, staff costs, rents and business rates have all gone up.
 If you’re operating 100 sites, your margins are being squeezed and squeezed.
 And times are tough.
 Even if they spend a little more when they do, people are eating out less.”

 So taking all of this into consideration, what do aspiring bar owners, restauranteurs and hoteliers need to do to insulate themselves against the potential effects of a similar trend affecting their businesses?

 Our research into the key tips being put forward by industry experts seem to be: